ShivamThukral/ApproachFinder-CV/votenet/ReadME.md

 ## Votenet ROS integration
-Please follow the instructions given [here](https://github.com/facebookresearch/votenet) to install votenet relevant packages.
+Please follow the instructions given [here](https://github.com/facebookresearch/votenet) to install relevant votenet packages.

 Note: If you wish to use conda multiple environments and CUDA versions, then source them properly.

 We ship the code with a model trained on tables and toilets under *'ros_votenet/scripts/votenet_model'*.

-Run the rosified Votenet for table and toilet detections by:
+Run the rosified votenet for table and toilet detections by:
 ```
 rosrun ros_votenet ros_votenet_detection.py
 ```